Graduate Studies Forms

 The Family Educational Rights and Privacy Act of 1974 is a federal law that provides that a covered educational institution maintains the confidentiality of students’ records.
 In accordance with the Act, with the exception of directory information as defined by Arcadia University, no one outside Arcadia University shall have access to, nor will the University disclose any information from, students’ educational records without the written consent of students, except to appropriate personnel within the University, to officials of other institutions in which students seek to enroll, to persons or organizations providing students’ financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.
 A complete statement of the University’s policy in this regard is available from the Registrar’s Office.

-If a written request is preferable, use the Transcript Request Form Office of the Registrar and include the following: 1) the name used by the student at the time of attendance; 2) the dates of attendance; 3) the full name and address of the person to whom the transcript is to be sent, and 4) the signature of the student.
+A fee of $5 is charged for each copy of an official transcript.
+(Transcripts processed the same day, or sent express delivery, will be charged additional fees.)
+Transcripts can be ordered via the Internet or by telephone 24 hours a day, seven days a week; visit www.arcadia.edu/registrar and select the Transcripts link.
+There is no additional fee to use the Internet link to request transcripts.
+However, there will be a $5 surcharge to request a transcript by phone using the operator at 1-800-646-1858, unless the phone call is in reference to technical difficulties using the Internet transcript request.
+If a written request is preferable, those requests for transcripts should be addressed to the Registrar’s Office and include the following: 1) the name used by the student at the time of attendance; 2) the dates of attendance; 3) the full name and address of the person to whom the transcript is to be sent, and 4) the signature of the student.
 Transcripts are not released unless all accounts with the University have been paid in full.
-For questions regarding transcript requests, please call 215- 572-2935.
+For questions regarding transcript requests, please call 215- 572-2100.

 Student Photo Identification